nhsx/open-source-policy/open-source-policy.md

 These requirements can be seen as headers for each section in Appendix B's checklist for open source.

 **All new code should be hosted in an account owned by the commissioning organisation, unit, or community to ensure ongoing management and accountability.** As projects change scale or ownership they can be forked or copied as appropriate.

+A repository management scheme that defines whether your organisation stores Coded In The Open, Open, and Closed code in common or separate repositories, and how code should move between those structures, is best practice.
+Some organisations may wish to keep Open code one or more versions behind Closed code, but doing so requires a robust versioning and repository management approach.

 ### b.
 Readmes